MatteoKartoon/BiRefNet/README.md

 While state-of-the-art background removal models excel at realistic imagery, they frequently underperform in specialized domains—such as anime-style content, where complex features like hair and transparency present unique challenges.

 To address this limitation, we collected and annotated a custom dataset of **1,228 high-quality anime images** of characters and objects, and fine-tuned the open-sourced **BiRefNet** model on this dataset.
 The resulting model, **ToonOut**, shows marked improvements in background removal accuracy for anime-style images, achieving an increase in Pixel Accuracy from **95.3% to 99.5%** on our test set.

-We are open-sourcing the **code, fine-tuned model weights, and dataset**.

 ---